AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 - Target system firmware version: `11.17.0-50`

-- A system font is a separate system title.
+- The system font is a separate system title.
 To install a custom font, [go here](/3DS-Custom-System-Fonts).

 ---